 13. Watch sunsets at the Mount Canobolas State Conservation Area

 It is in fact the highest point east of the West Australian coast which makes it a perfect spot to watch the Orange sunsets.
-From locals to visitors everyone heads for the hills for sunsets, go recommend to go a bit early.
+From locals to visitors everyone heads for the hills for sunsets, go recommend going a bit early.

 14. Waterbabies go to Orange Aquatic Centre

-No matter where you come from if you are after a good swim in Orange, head to open all year round at the family-friendly Orange Aquatic Centre in Hill Street.
-You can choose from the outdoor 50 meters Olympic Pool or the huge indoor facility featuring a 25-meter lap pool, leisure and toddler pools.
+If you are looking for more things to do in Orange NSW, head to Orange Aquatic Centre for a good swim.
+It is open all year round and is a family-friendly place on Hill Street.
+You can choose from the outdoor 50 meters Olympic Pool or the huge indoor facility featuring a 25-meter lap pool, leisure, and toddler pools.

 15. Cook Park Heritage Walk